Alpha-Integration Pooling for Convolutional Neural Networks: -Integration Pooling

 \section{$\alpha$-Integration Pooling}

-To find optimal average methods for pooling layers automatically from training data, we propose a generalized pooling method a generalized pooling methods, {\it $\alpha$-integration pooling} ($\alpha$I-pooling), which applies $\alpha$-integration to the pooling layers.
+To find optimal average methods for pooling layers automatically from training data, we propose a generalized pooling method, {\it $\alpha$-integration pooling} ($\alpha$I-pooling), which applies $\alpha$-integration to the pooling layers.
 Based on solid mathematical background, our proposed $\alpha$I-pooling is defined by

 where $f_{\alpha}$ is the same as Eq. (\ref{eq:alphameans_2}).
 For kernels with a size of $K_1\times K_2$, $N$ is $K_1 K_2$.
 We treat the $\alpha$I-pooling's $\alpha$ value as a parameter like other parameters (i.e., weights or bias of the network model), so that $\alpha$ can be trained by back-propagation, although we can train $\alpha$ in different ways from other network parameters.